chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 there is a risk that as we develop code individually on our machines, it simply won't work on the Jetson with Nvidia SDKs.
 To mitigate this risk, we compiled Docker images on the Jetson that contain a replica of its environment.
-We will launch containers from these images to use as a development environment while coding on our machines.
+We will launch containers from these images for development environments while coding on our machines.
 We feel this approach will mitigate most risks.
-Still, to ensure we have our eyes on this issue, we plan to frequently deploy our codebase on the Jetson through the remainder of the semester to ensure no hidden issues show up while changing our code.
+Still, to ensure we have our eyes on this issue, we plan to deploy our codebase on the Jetson frequently through the remainder of the semester to ensure no hidden issues show up while changing our code.

 == Programmatic
 // What is your highest programmatic risk, and how are you mitigating that risk?